EVENTS

 “Eat, Chat, Hike.”

 These Fireside Chats are free and open to the public; donations to the speakers are encouraged.
-You can also attend virtually if you can’t make it in person.
+You can also attend virtually by joining our Instagram Live if you can’t make it in person.